"So then I says to the guy, 'leave the gun, take the Canolli."

-Yes, we’ve all seen that movie.
-When it comes to going over you business plans and tax structure with your lawyer, you need to understand what is privileged and what is not.
+Yes, we've all seen that movie.
+When it comes to going over your business plans and tax structure with your lawyer, you need to understand what is privileged and what is not.
 Knowing the difference will help your lawyer just as much as it will help you.

 Attorney client privilege is a fundamental legal protection offered to individuals, companies, and organizations who provide confidential information and who seek counsel from their lawyer or law firm.

 Under law, an attorney cannot be required to provide attorney client privileged information to a plaintiff in a law suit, such as a creditor, or to a government agency (our friends at the IRS) except in certain scenarios.